turingschool/backend-curriculum-site/module1/projects/date_night.markdown

 title: Date Night
 ---

+### Learning Goals
+* Practice breaking a program into logical components
+* Distinguishing between classes and instances of those classes
+* Understanding how binary search trees work to store and find data
+* Testing components in isolation and in combination
+* Use and implement iteration or recursion techniques

 ## Overview

 You are a junior developer at Netflix.
 You're on a team that is developing a list of movies for Netflix users called "Suggested for You."
 Each time movies are added to Netflix, an algorithm determines a score of how likely a given user is to enjoy that movie.